WansonChoi/HATK/README.md

     --nthreads 4
 ```

-This command will implement (1) IMGT2Seq, (2) NomenCleaner, (3) bMarkerGenerator, (4) HLA_Analyzer(Association Test - logistic regression), (5) Manhattan Plot and (6) Heatmap Plot, which are the minimal components for HLA fine-mapping analysis.
+This command will implement (1) IMGT2Seq, (2) NomenCleaner, (3) bMarkerGenerator,
+(4) Association Test(e.g. logistic regression), (5) Manhattan Plot, (6) Heatmap Plot, (7) Phasing, and
+(8) Omnibus test.

-Each module of HATK can be implemented repectively. **The README files of each of those modules are prepared in 'docs/' folder.** Those files include more detailed explanation and respective usage examples.
+You can run each module independently. **The README files of each module are prepared in the 'Wiki' section of this repository.**
+The Wiki includes more detailed explanation and usage examples.

 > **Check which Human Genome version, e.g. hg18, hg19 or hg38, is being used in your study**.
-HATK dosen't take responsibility for the case where different Human Genome versions are used.
-For example, SNP array data with 'hg19' and passing '18' to '-hg' argument.
+> HATK will not be responsible for misuse/mismatch of Human Genome version.
+> (ex.
+Passing genotype data of 'hg19' to the '--bfile' and '18' to the '--hg' argument.)

 <br>
 <br>

 ## (4) Citation
 HATK: HLA analysis toolkit - Wanson Choi, Yang Luo, Soumya Raychaudhuri, Buhm Han
 (https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa684/5879278)

 <br>
 <br>